 There is only one sign at the northeast corner of the neighborhood that I could locate so it’s difficult to be sure.
 However, if I’m correct in my assumptions then Longwood Highlands is neighbors with Brookside, Park Mile, Country Club Park, Miracle Mile, Redondo-Sycamore, Victoria Park, Vineyard and Wilshire Highlands.

 It’s a rather lush, green neighborhood, the streets of which are lined with mature magnolias, oaks and sycamores.
 The stately residences suggest that the neighborhood’s residents are rather well off.
 However, as I strolled along the quiet streets I was confronted with many greetings and smiles from the mostly black, Latino and white residents — a dead giveaway that a neighborhood isn’t as posh as it first seems.
+[Clarification: I meant this as a good thing.
+Upper-class neighborhoods are rarely diverse and not neighborhoods in which I aspire to live].
 In fact, closer examination reveals that nearly every home in the neighborhood is a duplex or, in fewer cases, a quadraplex.
 The varied and asymmetrical designs, however, give the impression that the multi-residence homes are single-family mansions.
 Thankfully, and in contrast to most of Los Angeles, there are no dingbats to be found.

 There aren’t a lot in the way of mom and pop eateries in the area… two donut places [Lee’s (aka Bee’s) and Magee’s], El Burrito Jr, I Love Teriyaki and a BBQ place whose name I couldn’t sort out.
 Rosemead‘s El Chato Taco Truck frequently posts up there too.
 Otherwise, mega-chains like Burger King, KFC and Starbucks are located along the neighborhood’s edge.
 Nearby to the west is Little Ethiopia, which is full of good eats.
 Along the southern edge of the neighborhood are a goodly number of auto shops.